goooseman/storybook-addon-i18n/README.md

 }
 ```

 This Provider wrapper should accept `providerLocaleKey` as props in storybook decorator parameter.
-If `providerLocaleKey` prop's value is changed, [we can programmatically change the language.](https://www.i18next.com/overview/api#changelanguage)
+If the props value corresponding to `providerLocaleKey` is changed, [we can programmatically change the language.](https://www.i18next.com/overview/api#changelanguage)

 Then this provider can be used in storybook config: